Niagara Falls wine country to Toronto road trip

 Fort George

-Step back in time for a glimpse of military life in the 19th century during the War of 1812 at this National Historic Site and former military post.
+Step back in time for a glimpse of 19th-century military life during the War of 1812 at this National Historic Site and former military post.

 Location: 51 Queen’s Parade, Niagara-on-the-Lake